Vietnam Travel Guide

 Dunes at Mui Ne – These impressive red sand dunes in southern Vietnam are one of the country’s biggest natural attractions.
 You can slide down them on a sled, explore them on dune buggies or simply watch the sunset turn them gold and orange.
 Strangely, ostrich riding is offered as an activity here, but don’t do it – the ostriches are treated very badly!

 Eat everything in Saigon – Known as a foodie city, Saigon, or Ho Chi Minh City, in southern Vietnam is a great place to explore the Vietnamese culinary landscape.
+There are countless street food tours and other ways to experience the food, but don’t miss out on the other fun things to do in Saigon.

 Taking the time to go on a tour in Vietnam, either in one of the cities to get to know a bit more about its history, or out in the more rural regions, can be a very rewarding experience.
 Take a look at this selection of Vietnam tours.